top of page

 couple holding hands

-If you find that you can't get it up after a breakup, it's most likely a form of psychological ED, meaning that your brain is interfering with your ability to get an erection.
-We’ve talked before in many of our articles about the different types of ED and this is more common than you would think after having a breakup.
-According to data, about 40% of all ED cases are psychogenic.
+We’ve talked before in many of our articles about the different types of sexual performance issues men face and this is more common than you would think after having a breakup.
+According to data, about 40% of all of men who experience issues in the bedroom are psychogenic.

-Causes of Psychogenic ED After a Breakup
+Causes of Psychogenic Performance Issues After a Breakup

 General Stress